-- Read the quote from the saint at the beginning of the chapter and the Scripture passage in the text: John 14:8-10A.
-Discuss how they relate to the topic of the lesson. - Prayer Activity - ◆ Today's prayer activity is similar to last week's.
+- Students should complete the chapter review page at the end of the chapter. - When students have completed the chapter review, correct it as a class.
+Be sure to check for any questions students may still have. - Prayer Activity - ◆ Today's prayer activity is similar to last week's.
 As with all the individual prayer activities, consider playing Gregorian chant softly in the background, or doing the activity in a church.
 Again, students will have 10-15 minutes to simply talk to God, but this time, encourage them to "Trinitize" their prayers.
 Encourage them to talk to God, their Father, to Jesus, and to the Spirit, each by Name.
 It is good to talk to God as One.
 This week also try to speak to each Person of the Trinity by Name.
-Get to know God through each of the three Persons of the Trinity. - Encourage students to share with their families what they learned.
+Get to know God through each of the three Persons of the Trinity. - Encourage students to share with their families what they learned this week.